Skip to main content

 The very act of measuring and incentivizing health metrics can, under coercive conditions, trigger a physiological stress response that undermines metabolic and hormonal health.

 The ethical implications of these physiological consequences are profound.
-An employer that implements a coercive wellness program is, in effect, creating a can contribute to the very health problems the program is ostensibly designed to prevent.
+An employer that implements a coercive wellness program is, in effect, creating a work environment that can contribute to the very health problems the program is ostensibly designed to prevent.
 This raises serious questions about the principle of non-maleficence, or the duty to do no harm.

 A truly ethical and effective wellness program must be designed with a deep understanding of the physiological and psychological impact of its design.
 It must prioritize employee autonomy and well-being over data collection and cost-shifting.
 This requires a shift in focus from individual health metrics to the creation of a work environment that is supportive, respectful, and conducive to genuine well-being.